 ENEJ operates a listserve to help individuals interested in keeping in touch with economic justice issues or in providing information to the network.
 To subscribe to our listserve, send your name, address and telephone number to email@example.com or you can sign up at http://mailman.listserve.com/listmanager/listinfo/enej.

-Our newest resource is our Economic Justice How-To Manual.
+One major resource is our Economic Justice How-To Manual.
+Our newest resource is our Community Investing Brochure and associated resource list.
 All of our resources are downloadable here, or can be ordered in print or on compact disc.

 We also publish an electronic newsletter providing updates on ENEJ work, resources, and issues.
 To contribute, contact Jeff Dey at firstname.lastname@example.org.